sa-utah/sautah/_src/meetings.md

   day: Monday
   time_start: 6 PM
   time_end: 7 PM
-  address: Call for address or leave a voicemail
+  address: WOMEN ONLY, No men please.
+Call for address or leave a voicemail
+  notes: |-
-  notes: 'Meeting is held every other week.
-Call for address or leave a voicemail:
+    WOMEN ONLY, No men please.
+Meeting is held every other week.
+Call for address and leave a voicemail: Kristine 740-338-4062

-    Kristine 740-338-4062'
+    We read from SA literature and share on the readings.
   contact_name: Kristine
   contact_phone: 740-338-4062
   contact_email: ''
-  contact_instructions: ''
+  contact_instructions: WOMEN ONLY, No men please
   link_url: ''
   link_text: ''
   location: Utah